 Five Easy Day Trips from Sydney by Train

-I really could have made this six trips by train if I encouraged you to visit Newcastle but I decided after doing it again recently myself for a catch up with family that it is not a fun day trip.
-It takes too long!
+I could have made this six trips by train if I encouraged you to visit Newcastle, but I decided after doing it again recently myself for a catch up with family it’s just a little too far to be a fun day trip.
+Stay for a weekend instead.

 This page contains affiliate links.
 Please see our full disclosure policy for more details.